New Mexico Eyes A 'Medicaid Buy-In' Plan To Insure More Residents

 If the Medicaid buy-in bill passes, Blanca and her husband, Hugo, could have health insurance for the first time since they moved to New Mexico 14 years ago.
 The couple and their oldest son, now 18, are undocumented immigrants from Mexico.
 (NPR is not using their last names, to protect the family's privacy.)
 Their two younger children, who were born in the United States, are enrolled in Medicaid.

-Hugo works as a plumber and Blanca is studying early childhood development at a community college near their home in Albuquerque.
+Hugo works as a plumber, and Blanca is studying early childhood development at a community college near their home in Albuquerque.
 Because they are unauthorized immigrants, they're not permitted to buy health insurance on the ACA exchanges, even if they're willing to pay the full price.

-So, like many people without insurance, they wait until they're really sick before seeking help.
+So like many people without insurance, they wait until they're really sick before seeking help.
 When Blanca developed pneumonia a few years ago, the waiting lists for an appointment at community clinics that would see her without insurance were long.
 Finally, when she could no longer breathe comfortably, she went to the emergency department.

-"It would bring us peace of mind not having to worry about our health care situation," Blanca says through a translator.
+"It would bring us peace of mind not having to worry about our health care situation," Blanca says through an interpreter.

 Providing health care for residents who lack proper immigration status is "an underlying issue with many states that are considering a Medicaid buy-in," said Chiquita Brooks-LaSure, managing director at Manatt Health, who co-authored the reports evaluating Medicaid buy-in options for New Mexico.

 The New Mexico bill also would provide some relief for Leah Steimel's family.
-Neither she nor her husband has employer-sponsored coverage and, with family income of about $100,000, they don't qualify for tax credits that would reduce their ACA premiums.
+Neither she nor her husband has employer-sponsored coverage, and with a family income of about $100,000, they don't qualify for tax credits that would reduce their ACA premiums.
 They now pay more than $1,900 per month for a silver-level plan with a $10,000 deductible to cover themselves and two of their kids (the third is older than 26).

 Buying into a Medicaid-like plan would be tempting, says Steimel, who works as a community health consultant with some of the groups advocating for the buy-in.
 Sure, she says, she does wonder if the Medicaid plan would be as easy to use as a regular commercial plan and if it would give the family access to as many providers.